Montvydas/translatesubs/README.md

 ## Display two languages

-If you would like to learn a new language you might as well show both the original AND the translated languages (original letters are smaller and slightly transparent, as shown in the example picture) using flag `--combine`:
+If you would like to learn a new language you might as well show both the original AND the translated languages (original letters are smaller and slightly transparent, as shown in the example picture) using flag `--merge`:

-    translatesubs truncated.ass out.ass --combine
+    translatesubs truncated.ass out.ass --merge

 ## Select different subtitle track